CloudToGoTest/manul/README.md

 **git submodule** might look like a **Silver Bullet**, but it's still clumsy to work with manually.
-We want to have a powerful yet simple interface for vendoring dependencies using this technology.
+We want to have a powerful yet simple interface for vendoring dependencies using this technology.qqq

 **manul** can do it for us.